krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - can scale up to petabytes.
 - can __concurrently connect up to thousands of EC2 instances from multiple AZs within a region__.
 - You can choose general purpose or Max I/O Both SSD-backed.
-- Data always get stored across multiple AZs within a region
+- Data always get stored across __multiple AZs__ within a region
 - you get __read-after write consistency__.
 - You need to create mount targets and choose the AZs to include
+- You can mount an AWS EFS filesystem from on-premises systems ONLY if you are using __AWS Direct Connect or a VPN connection__
+- Lifecycle management moves files that have not been accessed for a period of time to the EFS Infrequent Access Storage class
+- Encryption in transit is enabled when mounting the file system.
+Enable encryption at rest in the EFS console or by using the AWS CLI or SDKs.
+- EFS is much more __expensive__ than EBS or S3

 Access control:
 - use IAM to control who can administer your file system.